asatarin/testing-distributed-systems/README.md

 #### Testing in a Distributed World by Ines Sombra (RICON 2014)
 {:.no_toc}

-Great overview of techniques for testing distributed systems from practitioner, the [video](https://youtu.be/iZEXIN7-9tM) did age well and still extremely good overview of the landscape.
+Great overview of techniques for testing distributed systems from practitioner, the [video](https://youtu.be/iZEXIN7-9tM) did age well and still an excellent overview of the landscape.
-Additional materials could be found in [this Github repo](https://github.com/Randommood/RICON2014)
+Additional materials could be found in [this GitHub repo](https://github.com/Randommood/RICON2014)

 ### Resilience In Complex Adaptive Systems